dvolk/ada2025/README.md

 - Create machines from machine templates
 - Run machines as docker containers and libvirt virtual machines
 - Share machines with other users
+- Copy data from data sources into machines
 - Open desktop in a web browser
 - Upload and download files with integrated file browser